CobayaSampler/cobaya/docs/likelihoods.rst

 Instead of including the likelihood within the standard Cobaya likelihood modules, you may wish to make an external package that can be redistributed easily.
-To do this you make a module containing a class defined exactly the same way as for internal likelihoods above (inheriting from :class:`Likelihood` as documentated below).
+To do this you make a module containing a class defined exactly the same way as for internal likelihoods above (inheriting from :class:`Likelihood` as documented below).
 By default the class is assumed to have the same name as the containing file, e.g. if you have a package called *mycodes*, containing a likelihood in *mycodes.mylike* you can use